 Integrity and confidentiality.
 The company should do all they can to ensure the security of personal data.
 They should protect it from unlawful access such as data breaches, as well as accidental loss, destruction or damage.

 Accountability.
 Most companies are required to keep records of data processing and are required to present them to supervisory authorities then needed.

 How to be GDPR-compliant

-Please note that the following information should only be taken as rough guidance.
+Please note that the following information should only be taken as a rough guide.
 It is intended for general information purposes only and does not constitute legal advice.
 The GDPR legislation consists of 11 chapters, 99 articles, and nearly two hundred recitals, so to fully comply with the GDPR, we suggest getting legal advice from your legal counsel or the supervisory authority.